 At the war’s end, Raton Pass became part of a toll road for several years that entrepreneur Richens L. Wootton built and managed.
 Beginning in 1866, the most treacherous part of the Santa Fe Trail was heavily altered by grading, blasting, bridge building, and clearing.
 The formerly difficult Raton Pass was made passable in all seasons for horses, wagons and stagecoaches alike.
 While Wootton’s toll road was highly profitable, the advancing western railroad system soon overtook it.
 By the late 1870s, train traffic replaced Raton Pass and the Santa Fe Trail as a whole, which led to the abandonment of the epic trade route by 1880.

 The railroad that once scaled the pass via a series of switchbacks has since been re-routed beneath the mountain by way of a tunnel.
 Much of the rest of the rail line still follows the old route of the Santa Fe Trail through Raton Pass and along Raton Creek.
 Though much of the trail has been wiped out by new highway construction, distinct original segments remain.

 The 7,881-foot summit is accessible via I-25 and a New Mexico Welcome Center allows visitors to step out of their vehicles to see the incredible view, once only afforded to travelers of the Santa Fe Trail.
-An informative historic marker for Raton Pass interprets the landmark both at the center and on the Colorado side of the State border.
+An informative historical marker for Raton Pass interprets the landmark both at the center and on the Colorado side of the State border.
 Public access to the land, however, is restricted, as the wilderness is privately owned.
 The nearby city of Raton, New Mexico celebrates its trail heritage and the Raton Museum, located at 108 2nd Street, interprets the area’s past for curious visitors.

 Today, Raton Pass is a National Historic Landmark and is located along the Santa Fe National Historic Trail, a unit of the National Park Service.
 The pass is located five miles north of Raton, New Mexico.